xanderman/hogwarts-battle/README.md

 somewhere between the game 3 and game 7 hero abilities.
 I've not adjusted the scaling, though I have made it so they get no abilities before game 3, like the OG heroes.

+There are times where the rules are slightly ambiguous, like if discarding cards from being stunned triggers the Defense Against the Dark Arts proficiency ability.
+In most cases I've chosen to interpret them as favorably to the player as I can.
+Where possible, I've made ordering unimportant: if a card gets a benefit from playing another card, the benefit applies whichever card is played first.
+There are, however, situations where this is impractical.
+Mostly that's around playing cards that give you benefits that are prevented by a villain you later defeat.
+Sometimes you'll want to play cards and assign damage carefully to maximize your benefits.
+There are other scenarios where you might gain and lose health, which ought to cancel out, but if you started at full health and the gain comes first, you'll gain nothing and then lose health.
+These situations are somewhat rare, and even more rarely make or break your victory, but they do come up.